 - High security and town water allocations were also increased to 100% in January 2021.
 Previously these had been only 70% for high priority (town and domestic and stock) and 50% for high security users in 2019/20 and first half of 2020/21.

-- Restrictions on commercial access across the Northern Basin in January/February 2020 to protect flows for critical needs.
-These ended on 28 February but access for high security users in the Peel was permitted during most of this period.
+- Restrictions on commercial access across the Northern Basin in early 2020 to protect flows for critical needs.
+These ended on 28 February 2020 but access for high security users in the Peel was permitted during most of this period.

 - Temporary weir was constructed in the Peel River at Dungowan in 2019 to extend supply for Tamworth and reduce around 17,000 ML in transmission losses below Chaffey Dam.
-The Government committed $3.4 million for these works and $2 million for further supply investigations.
+The Government provided $3.4 million for these works and $2 million for further supply investigations.
 This temporary weir was removed in June 2020 with the commencement of the operation of the new $40m Chaffey Dam to Dungowan pipeline.

 - Rule in the water sharing plan requiring a minimum daily release from Chaffey Dam suspended on 2 December 2019 until 30 June 2020.
-Pulse releases for environmental purposes were being made instead until the Chaffey Dam pipeline commenced operation on 17 June 2020.
+Pulse releases for environmental purposes were made instead until the Chaffey Dam pipeline commenced operation on 17 June 2020.

 - Use of pipeline ceased in late July 2020 when Tamworth Council was able to access supply from river flows and Dungowan and Chaffey Dam reached 20%.
 Normal minimum flow release of 3 ML/day then resumed

 - Government has announced that it will construct a new larger Dungowan Dam.

 - Mixers were installed at priority sites in the Peel to improve quality of remaining pools during the drought.